-Prerequisites: Adv.
-Algebra II
+Prerequisites: Honors Algebra II

 IB Chemistry HL course combines academic study with the acquisition of practical and investigational skills through the experimental approach.
 The chemistry course covers the essential principles of Standard Level chemistry and extends each of the core topics to a deeper understanding.
 Throughout this challenging course, students become aware of how scientists work and communicate with each other.
 Further, students enjoy multiple opportunities for scientific study and creative inquiry within a global context.
 The curriculum of this course will prepare students for the IB Higher Level assessments and students in the course will be required to complete the Group 4 Project.
 IB Chemistry HL may be taken after AP Chemistry for those students who completed AP Chemistry their sophomore year.
-This course carries a weighted grade.